 Skip to contents

-gdalraster is an interface to the Geospatial Data Abstraction Library (GDAL) for low level raster I/O. Calling signatures resemble those of the native C, C++ and Python APIs provided by the GDAL project.
-See https://gdal.org/api/ for details of the GDAL Raster API.
+gdalraster is an interface to the Geospatial Data Abstraction Library (GDAL) providing an R implementation of the GDAL Raster and Vector Data Models.
+Bindings also include the GDAL Geometry API, Spatial Reference Systems API, utilities and algorithms, methods for coordinate transformation, and the Virtual Systems Interface (VSI) API.
+Calling signatures resemble those of the native C, C++ and Python APIs provided by the GDAL project.
+See https://gdal.org/en/stable/api/ for details of the GDAL API.

 Details

-Core functionality is contained in class GDALRaster and several related stand-alone functions:
+Core raster functionality is contained in class GDALRaster and several related stand-alone functions:

 Additional functionality includes: